 So, what could be some of the things that might keep us from reaching that goal of becoming consistently profitable?
 Below is a list of the 5 deadly sins of trading – if any of these are currently present in your trading, it could lead to an end result you certainly would like to avoid.

-- Not having and /or following a trading plan
+Mistake 1: Not having or following a trading plan

 We all know the saying: “If we fail to plan, we plan to fail” and this is very true in life, as well as trading.
 Having a trading plan, and to stick to the rules you laid out to yourself when trading, is crucial in your quest to become a consistently profitable trader.
 Find out more about trading plans here.